 Birds have surprisingly long necks which are usually tucked away and not visible beneath all their feathers!

 Different species of bird have different numbers of neck bones, between thirteen and twenty five; humans have just seven.

 The bones in the neck are called cervical' vertebrae.
 In mammals, the neck vertebrae are tightly stacked and have projections, called 'processes', which extend out to the side; these restrict the range of movement and make the mammal neck stronger.

 In birds, the shape of the cervical vertebrae allows much more movement and the processes are much smaller; these two factors give the neck much greater flexibility.

 The first vertebra below the skull is the 'atlas'.
 It is a ring-shaped bone, which allows the head to nod.

 The second vertebra is the 'axis'.
 It has a ball shape on which the skull can swivel.
 The atlas, which lies above the axis, has a socket which this ball slots into.

-The remaining cervical vertebrae below the atlas and axis, all have a similar shape.
+The shape of the remaining cervical vertebrae below the atlas and axis, opens up, further down the neck.